 Who I am.
 My name is Alison Maynard, nickname “Sunny.”
 I am a graduate of Cornell University, College of Arts and Sciences, where I went on a National Merit scholarship.
 For three years after graduation I traveled and worked overseas, then returned to the U.S., settled in Denver–where I’d lived for two years as a child–and went to work in the geophysical industry.
 When that industry went belly-up in the early 1980’s I went to law school–for no better reason than that I had maxed the LSAT.
 I thought that test score meant I should become a lawyer!
 I wish I’d known a little more about the undisclosed fealties which dictate the outcome of court cases in Colorado before doing so.

-I practiced law in Colorado from 1987 to 2009, specializing in water law, a good fit given my background.
+I practiced law in Colorado from 1987 to 2009, specializing in water law.
 I became the Green Party candidate for Colorado Attorney General in 2002, having had enough ideals shattered by that time to try to do something about the corruption I was seeing, with state trust lands and water rights flying out the door, election irregularities, thefts of nonprofits’ property, and more.
 I had received much positive attention, from real people as well as (sometimes) the press, for my work.
 However, my career took a shocking turn from 2006 to 2010, when I became the subject of a witch hunt by the Colorado Supreme Court’s Office of Attorney Regulation Counsel, which brought seven groundless disciplinary proceedings against me, despite never a client complaint.
 The OARC “waived” its own rules both requiring a client complaint, and not involving itself while litigation was active, in order to “get Maynard” (an actual quote).
 I was also made to defend two disability proceedings brought to mandate a mental evaluation.
 I overcame these, only to see a condition that I must submit to a mental evaluation before being readmitted to practice stuck into the last disciplinary opinion, in 2010, in blatant violation of the rules.